-The Department administers a Performance Based Auto-Assignment Program is designed to incentivize MCO performance on a variety of DHHS priorities such as process improvements; encounter data validation; and care management enrollment.
+The Department administers a Performance Based Auto-Assignment Program designed to incentivize

+MCO performance on a monthly to once every 2 month cycle on a variety of DHHS priorities such as process improvements in primary care and preventive services; MCO-delivered care management for priority populations; pharmacy; program integrity; and NEMT.
 Top performing MCOs are awarded additional member enrollment during the MCO member auto-assignment process.